ToyboxZach/PrusaSlicer/Compiling.md

 There is also a problem that at least on my machine emsdk has a seperate sys root and would not look outside of it no matter what I did, but some parts of CMake use the global location.
 I could not personally figure out how to make them look in the same place to be able to compile I just copied all my deps into the emsdk location.
 I ran something like this:

-mkdir -p {Path to emsdk}/upstream/emscripten/cache/sysroot/{MY PATH TO PRUSA}/deps/build/destdir/usr/local/ cp -r {PATH TO PRUSA}/deps/build/destdir/usr/local/\* {Path to emsdk}/upstream/emscripten/cache/sysroot/{{MY PATH TO PRUSA}}/deps/build/destdir/usr/local/
+You may have to symlink {Path to emsdk}/upstream/emscripten/cache/sysroot/{MY PATH TO PRUSA}/deps/build/destdir/usr/local/ with {PATH TO PRUSA}/deps/build/destdir/usr/local/
 Some of the deps might themselves needs to look at that location, so you may need to do this also if some of the deps compilation fails.

 Boost log had a problem being copied where it needed to be so I also directly copied that one.